 Bottom Line

-Good for: Women who want a week’s worth of pre-cooked meals sent right to their door.
+Good for: People who want fresh ingredients sent right to your door

 Best Meal Delivery Service